Frequently Asked Questions

 What is a transfer service?

 Great question!
-Transfer Services are licensed by the Board of Funeral Services, but with several limitations on what they are allowed and not allowed to provide to families.
+Transfer Services are licensed by the Bereavement Authority of Ontario, but with several limitations on what they are allowed and not allowed to provide to families.
 They are often times lower cost options than funeral homes, but eco is one of few Ontario firms that specializes in lower cost options while holding a license as a funeral home

 Are you (eco Cremation & Burial Services Inc.) corporately owned?